kehantan/labbook/docs/protein/sds_page.rst

 #.
 Release the clamp of casting frame and remove the glass plates from the casting frame.
 #.
 Place the glass plates into one side of the cassette.
 If you are only running one gel, place a dummy plate on the other side of the cassette.

+    * There are two types of cassette.
+If you are running only one gel, use the cassette with the electrode sticking out.
+If you use the one without electrode sticking up, the gel won't run, the power supply will give error when you press start.
     * Make sure the lower glass plate facing the inside of the cassette.
 Direction is important, this allows a closed circuit to form.

 #.
 Secure the glass plates and the dummy plate with the clamps on both sides.